-CESAC is a public research and technical assistance center with the intention of identifying, quantifying and interpreting the ramifications of clean energy development and to facilitate energy planning.
-The Center provides support for clean energy policies, technology, and practices through research and education programs.
+CESAC is a public research and technical assistance center established to identify, quantify and interpret the ramifications of clean energy development and to facilitate energy planning.
+By supporting clean energy policies, technology, and practices through research and education programs we hope to develop an approach for clean energy analysis that will provide long-term environmental and economic solutions in a sustainable energy economy.

 The Microscopy and Microanalysis Research Laboratory provides basic to advanced training in all aspects of transmission electron microscopy (TEM) and scanning electron microscopy (SEM), from specimen preparation to tissue thick/thin sectioning.